-The 'mzXML' button will appear when the file selected in the 'Open file' edit field has the mzXML extension.
+The 'mzXML' button will appear mass search window when the file selected in the 'Open file' edit field has the mzXML extension.
 Press the button to open the file, and as mzXML files are quite large and furthermore needs to be parsed, loading may take some time.